danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 categories: ubuntu
 ---

-## Installing a click package

 Click packages are the new packaging format used in Ubuntu Touch.
 We show how to install such a click package on your (USB-connected) device with the command line.
+In a second part, we show how to use the _phablet shell_ instead of the _adb shell_.

+## Installing a click package
 The developer mode must be enabled for all the following steps: Settings > About Phone > Developer Mode.

 Push the click file to your device: